In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 Like vandalism, burglary at schools is common.

-Expensive electrical kit can be targeted by organised criminals.
+Organised criminals can target expensive electrical kit.
 Petty thieves may look for a quick break-in to see what’s on offer.

 Bikes are often stolen and mobile phones go missing.